Job Title: Lead Organizer

 - Extensive travel required.
 Valid driver’s license, satisfactory driving record and proof of auto insurance required.

-This position is represented by a collective bargaining unit and is subject to the terms and conditions of the contract between Sierra Club and John Muir Local.
+This position is represented by a collective bargaining unit and is subject to the terms and conditions of the contract between Sierra Club and the Sierra Employee Alliance or the Progressive Workers Union, depending on location.

 The Sierra Club offers competitive salary package commensurate with skills and experience plus excellent benefits that include medical, dental, and vision coverage, and a retirement savings 401(k) plan.
 This is a category 4 exempt position.